Perceptual error optimization for Monte Carlo rendering: Extensions

-\paragraph{Kernels and viewing distance} As discussed in~\cref{sec:Motivation}, the PSF is usually modelled over a range of viewing distances.
-The effect of the PSF is dependent on the frequencies of the viewed signal and the distance from which it is viewed. \citet{Pappas1999} find that a Gaussian is a good fit to the PSF, especially in the context of halftoning.
-The standard deviation $\sigma$ of this Gaussian directly relates to the minimum viewing distance for a given screen resolution (dots per inch,~\ie dpi) using the relationship:
+As discussed in \cref{sec:Motivation}, the PSF is usually modelled over a range of viewing distances.
+The effect of the PSF depends on the frequencies of the viewed signal and the distance from which it is viewed. \citet{Pappas1999} have found that the Gaussian is a good approximation to the PSF in the context of halftoning.
+They derived its standard deviation $\sigma$ in terms of the minimum viewing distance for a given screen resolution:

-Here $\tau$ is the visual angle between the center of two pixels (in degrees) obtained for a given dpi $R$ (in $1/$inches) and distance $D$ (in inches).
-Alternatively, given a standard deviation $\sigma$ and a dpi, one can also compute the optimal viewing distance

-This implies that a larger $\sigma$ value mimics a larger observer distance.
-We demonstrate this effect in~\cref{fig:blue-noise-steady-state} where the images get increasingly blurrier with larger $\sigma$ values (equivalent to larger viewing distances).
-In~\cref{fig:psf-comparisons}a, we compare the Gaussian kernel with two well-established PSF models from the halftoning literature~\cite{NasanenVisibility,Gonzlez2006AlphaSH}.
-The error distribution using both \citeauthor{NasanenVisibility} and \citeauthor{Gonzlez2006AlphaSH} have negligible differences \wrt to the Gaussian kernel.
-This validates our choice of the low-pass kernel $\Kernel$.
+Here $\tau$ is the visual angle between the centers of two neighboring pixels (in degrees) for screen resolution $R$ (in $1/$inches) and viewing distance $D$ (in inches).
+The minimum viewing distance for a given standard deviation and resolution can be contained via the inverse formula: $D = {\left(2R\tan\left(\frac{\pi}{180}\frac{0.00954}{2\sigma}\right)\right)}^{-1}\!$.
+Larger $\sigma$ values correspond to larger observer distances; we demonstrate the effect of that in~\cref{fig:blue-noise-steady-state} where the images become increasingly blurrier.
+In~\cref{fig:Extensions}a, we compare that Gaussian kernel to two well-established PSF models from the halftoning literature~\citep{NasanenVisibility,Gonzlez2006AlphaSH}.
+We have found the differences between all three to be negligible; we use the cheaper to evaluate Gaussian in all our experiments.